Open Now — 24/7 Plumbing

 • Flange Plunger: With an extended rubber flange beneath the cup, a flange plunger is shaped to fit the curves of a toilet bowl, making it ideal for unclogging toilets.

 • Accordion Plunger: These are made of harder plastic with an accordion-like design that can produce a lot of force.
-They are also meant for toilets but can be more difficult to use.
+They are also meant for toilets but can be more challenging to use.

 Understanding how plungers work is crucial.
 They clear blockages by creating a vacuum seal over the drain hole and using force air and water to dislodge the clog.
 When you push down on the plunger, it forces air and water down the drain pipe.
 Pulling up creates suction, which can help to break up the blockage.